In 2020, supporters of J.K. Rowling published an open letter in the Sunday Times in response to criticism of the author.

 Background

-Valens earned a bachelor’s degree from Rutgers University in 2016.
+Kurilova lives in Calgary, Alberta and earned a bachelor’s degree from University of Calgary in 2013.

 Joey Brite is an American ex-transgender activist who organized an anti-transgender conference in 2020 and is an executive producer of the 2023 anti-trans film No Way Back (originally Affirmation Generation).
 Director Laura VanZee-Taylor, producer Penka Kouneva, and executive producer Brite are responsible for including convicted sex offender David Arthur Kendall as one of the ex-trans activists featured.